-Click on the yellow bar to review invoices to be generated, then press Create:
+Click on the yellow bar to review invoices to be generated:

-All pending invoices will be immediately created under the Sales Invoices or Purchase Invoices tab, depending on which you are in.
+Select all pending recurring invoices by checking the top box.
+Or, select individual recurring invoices.
+Then click Batch Create.
+The next recurring invoice for each selection will be immediately created under the Sales Invoices or Purchase Invoices tab, depending on which you are in.
 You can further Edit or View them without affecting future recurring invoices:

 When circumstances change, such as when a customer cancels a subscription or you stop regularly purchasing a product, you may want to cancel future recurring invoices.
 Click Edit for the recurring invoice in Settings, then Delete:

 The recurring invoice will be removed from the list and no new invoices will be created from it.
 Cancelled recurring invoices cannot be restored.
 They must be recreated from scratch.

 If recurring invoices must be skipped, but routine invoicing will resume in the future, click Edit for the recurring invoice in Settings.
 Set a new

 Next issue date, then click Update to save the change.